karmab/kcli/docs/index.md

 - zone
 - vpc.
 Default vpc
 - cos_api_key.
 Optional Cloud object storage apikey
 - cos_resource_instance_id.
-Optional Cloud object storage resource_instance_id (something like "crn:v1:bluemix:public:cloud-object-storage:global:a/yyy:xxxx::".
-Make sure to quote it)
+Optional Cloud object storage resource_instance_id (something like "crn:v1:bluemix:public:cloud-object-storage:global:a/yyy:xxxx::").
+Alternatively you can provide the resource name
+- cos_resource_instance_id.
+Optional Cis resource_instance_id used for DNS.
+Alternatively, you can provide the resource name

 To use this provider with kcli rpm, you'll need to install the following packets from pip: